Bill Cashmore appeared in

 The audience will be taken on a journey through his experiences of the acting profession, including how he performed to Stephen Fry, Hugh Laurie and Emma Thompson before they were famous, helped Helena Bonham-Carter to finesse a strip scene and arrested Ewan McGregor.
 His show will give an insight into his appearances as thugs, patients and coppers in television dramas and his time in theatre." [

-source] Booking information for this show and two others - Pull Yourself Together and Bill's Clothes - can be found on his
+source] Descriptions of this show and two others - Pull Yourself Together and Bill's Clothes - can be found on his former

 website.

-He has also turned his hand to journalism, working as a
+He also turned his hand to journalism, working as a

-Bill married TV producer Sasha Bates in 2005 and they have a Victorian
+Bill married TV producer Sasha Bates in 2005 and they shared a Victorian

-home in Shepherd's Bush, London which they share with two
+home in Shepherd's Bush, London with their two

-running half marathons, yoga, theatre, cinema, architecture and
+running half marathons (and sometimes full marathons) for charity, cycling, yoga, theatre, cinema, architecture and

 gardening.
-He collects autographs and, more unusually, baked bean tins.
+He collected autographs and, more unusually, baked bean tins.

 In October 2001, he wrote the following in the